Girls Don't Sync: History

 In November 2024, Girls Don't Sync released their debut single, "Come Thru".
 They used vocals attained from Splice and released the track under their own label, Fourmation Records.
 They hoped the song would appeal to various generations, citing nostalgic music as an inspiration, but also hoping they had added a modern twist, which they affirmed they would do in future releases.
 Their first 2025 release was "Our House", which they made about inclusivity within clubbing culture, stating: "our new single is an attempt to recognise those differences and at the same time reassure people that they belong at our sets regardless of gender, race or sexuality."
 Alongside the single, they also wrote an essay for Wonderland magazine about the importance of UK nightlife culture, urging the government to protect the future of it.
 They used original vocals on the track, with Lynch handling vocals.
 Shortly after its release, Girls Don't Sync played at BBC Radio 1's Big Weekend, on their Dance Stage.

 In August 2025, they released their third single, "Come Get Dis".
 Chiabi's vocals were used for the track.
 They initially made "Come Get Dis" for clubs, they began using it within festival sets and were surprised by the positive reception.
 September 2025 saw their fourth single, "Workin' With", as well as the announcement of their debut extended play (EP) for later that month.
 The EP, Code Orange, was released on 26 September of that year.
+They returned in January 2026 with the single "Keep Dancing".